Home » Testing and Assessment » How To Avoid Negative Effects Of Tests On Students

 Making Testing More Productive

-It is very important to bear in mind the negative aspects of the arguments mentioned and try to minimize the negative effects.
+It is very important to remember the negative aspects of the arguments.
+We should try to minimize the negative effects.
 We can do the following to make testing more productive.

-• Make the test a less intimidating experience by explaining to the students the purpose of the test and focus on the positive effects it will have.
+• Make the test a less intimidating experience.
+Explain to the students the purpose of the test.
+Focus on the positive effects it will have.

 • Give the students plenty of notice and teach some revision classes beforehand.